cakephp/docs/en/appendices/new-features-in-cakephp-2-0.rst

 String::wrap()
 --------------

-:php:meth:`String::wrap()` was added to help making fixed width formatting of text easier.
-Its used in Shells whenever you use :php:meth:`Shell::wrapText()`.
+:php:meth:`String::wrap()` was added to help make fixed width formatting of text easier.
+It's used in Shells whenever you use :php:meth:`Shell::wrapText()`.

 debug()
 -------